 So if you do have limited funds, then going with a cropped sensor and getting a good lens can actually make more difference to your work than vice versa.

-You can see in this post that I took the same shot with a full frame and cropped sensor and you know what, you can’t really tell the difference between the two.
+You can see in this post that I took the same shot with a full frame and cropped sensor.
+Can you tell the difference between the two?

 What do you think?